Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: Preliminaries

 \subsubsection{Hypergraphs}

 A {\em hypergraph} $\calH=(V,E)$ is a set $V$ of {\em vertices} and a set $E$ of non-empty subsets of $V$ called {\em hyperedges} (sometimes edges).
-Given $S\subseteq V$, the induced subgraph $\calH[S]$ is $(S,E')$ where $E'=\{e\cap S\mid e\in E\}$.
+Given $S\subseteq V$, the induced subgraph $\calH[S]$ is $(S,E')$ where $E'=\{e\cap S\mid e\in E\}\setminus \{\emptyset\}$.
 Two vertices in a hypergraph are {\em neighbors} if they appear in a common edge.
 A {\em clique} of a hypergraph is a set of vertices that are pairwise neighbors in $\calH$.
-If every edge in $\calH$ has $k$ many vertices, we call $\calH$ $k$-{\em uniform}.
+If every edge in $\calH$ has exactly $k$ vertices, we call $\calH$ $k$-{\em uniform}; note that $2$-uniform hypergraphs are just graphs.
 For any $\ell > k$, an $\ell$-{\em hyperclique} in a $k$-uniform hypergraph $\calH$ is a set $V'$ of $\ell$ vertices, such that every subset of $V'$ of size $k$ forms a hyperedge.
-A hypergraph $\calH$ is said to be {\em conformal} if every clique of $\calH$ is contained in some edge of $\calH$.
-A {\em path} of $\calH$ is a sequence of vertices such that every two succeeding variables are neighbors.
+A {\em path} of $\calH$ is a sequence of vertices such that every two consecutive vertices are neighbors.
 The {\em length} of a path $v_1,\ldots,v_n$ is $n-1$.
 A {\em simple path} of $\calH$ is a path where every vertex appears at most once.
 A {\em chordless path} is a simple path in which no two non-consecutive vertices are neighbors.
 A {\em cycle} is a path that starts and ends in the same vertex.
 A {\em simple cycle} is a cycle of length $3$ or more where every vertex appears at most once (except for the first and last vertex).
-A {\em chordless cycle} is a simple cycle such that no two non-consecutive vertices are neighbors and no edge contains all cycle variables.
-A {\em tetra} of size $k$ is a set of $k$ vertices such that every $k-1$ of them are contained in an edge, and no edge contains all $k$ vertices.
+A {\em chordless cycle} is a simple cycle such that no two non-consecutive vertices are neighbors and no edge contains all cycle vertices.
+A {\em tetra} of size $k$ (where $k\geq 3$) is a set of $k$ vertices such that every $k-1$ of them are contained in an edge, and no edge contains all $k$ vertices.
 A hypergraph is {\em cyclic} if it contains a chordless cycle or a tetra.
-A hypergraph which is not cyclic is called {\em acyclic} (this is known as $\alpha$-acyclicity).
+A hypergraph that is not cyclic is called {\em acyclic} (this is known as $\alpha$-acyclicity)~\cite{brault2016hypergraph}.
+Note that ``a 2-uniform hypergraph is cyclic'' is a different way of saying that ``a graph has a cycle''.
 A hypergraph is {\em connected} if for any two vertices $u,v$ there is a path starting in $u$ and ending in $v$.
 A {\em tripartite graph} is comprised of three sets of vertices $(V_1,V_2,V_3)$ and three sets of edges $E_{1,2}\subseteq V_1\times V_2$, $E_{2,3}\subseteq V_2\times V_3$, and $E_{1,3}\subseteq V_1\times V_3$.
 A \emph{triangle} in a tripartite graph is a triple of vertices $v_1,v_2,v_3$ such that $(v_1,v_2)\in E_{1,2}$, $(v_2,v_3)\in E_{2,3}$, and $(v_1,v_3)\in E_{1,3}$.